bignosethethird/af-ZA_joomla_lang/README.md

 ~/git/joomla-cms $ git checkout 3.9.5
 ```

 Use the following commands to determine the workload.
-The files that need to be translated from are all called ```en-GB.[descrition].ini```:
+The files that need to be translated from are all called ```en-GB.[name].ini```:

 * Number of files to translate: *405*